-Instant Pot Chicken Breast is something I prepare when I just want to have a simple meal or when I need to have cooked white meat to add in my other recipes.
+Chicken Breast in Instant Pot is something I prepare when I just want to have a simple meal or when I need to have cooked white meat to add in my other recipes.
 What comes out of this easy recipe is a tender and juicy meat that is packed in flavor in health benefits.

 If you want to elevate your salad or pasta, you can simply add bits of this dish.
 Another great thing about using the pressure cooker is that I can prepare this while I use my stove and oven for other dishes.
 Not only will I have perfectly done white meat with little effort, but I can also make a whole lineup of dishes in no time!

-How to cook chicken breast in an instant pot?
+How to cook chicken breast in instant pot?

-- Sauté – Turn on the sauté function of the IP and add oil in the pot.
+- Sauté: Turn on the sauté function of the IP and add oil to the pot.
 Brown each side of the breasts then, remove from the pot.

 How to cook frozen chicken breast in the instant pot?

 This recipe is for fresh or thawed white meat.
-If you want to know how to use the IP for frozen once, check out the recipe here.
+If you want to know how to make frozen chicken breast in the Instant Pot, check my other recipe.
 This makes it easy to prepare frozen meat when you forgot to remove it from the freezer!

-How to make juicy and moist chicken breast in the instant pot?
+How to make juicy and moist chicken breast in the pressure cooker?